 I started out my grade school years at Wedgwood Elementary through fourth grade in 1962.
 Then my parents decided to move to Kent, about 25 miles south of Seattle.
 My father’s employer had transferred him to Kent but only a year later Dad was able to get another position back in Seattle, and we moved again.
 Mom was happy to return to long-time associations in the Wedgwood neighborhood of northeast Seattle.

 My parents looked for a house to rent in Wedgwood if possible, but the one they found was “over the line” into the next elementary school boundary a few blocks to the north.
-For that school year, 1963-64, I attended Maple Leaf School which was located on NE 100th Street at the northeast corner of 32nd Ave NE.
-In those days elementary schools went through sixth grade and our class then went on to grades seven through nine at Jane Addams Junior High.
+For that school year, 1963-1964, I attended Maple Leaf School which was located on NE 100th Street at the northeast corner of 32nd Ave NE.
+In those days elementary schools went through sixth grade and then our class then went on to grades seven through nine at Jane Addams Junior High.

 Our teacher: Miss Jane Dayton